mayataka/robotoc/README.md

 where "unconstrained" rigid-body systems are systems without any contacts or a floating-base.

+## Documentation
+More detailed documentation is available at https://mayataka.github.io/robotoc/.

 ## Optimal control examples
 Examples of these solvers are found in `examples` directory.
 The following animations are the solution trajectory of the `UnconstrOCPSolver` for a robot manipulator iiwa14.